kodadot/developers/docs/FAQ.md

 How can i mint nfts?

 - In the left upper corner, you click on [create](https://kodadot.xyz/rmrk/create) and choose simple or classic mint.
-If you don't know how to continue, you can watch this tutorial.
+If you don't know how to continue, you can [move](minting.md) to this tutorial.

 What's the flow when I'm NFT creator?